AI - The Great Equalizer for Startups in DSM USA

 Look Into How AI Will Fit Into Your Product Strategy

 It's one thing to know the theory and tools, it is quite another to build out a product that makes valuable use of AI.
-Neil Lathia recently wrote a post that appeared on Hackernoon titled “Machine Leaning for Product Managers."
+Neil Lathia recently wrote a post that appeared on Hackernoon titled “Machine Learning for Product Managers."
 Starting with a non-mathematical overview of machine learning, Lathia provides a great overview of a variety of topics around building out products with machine learning.
 This information, while limited to machine learning, is useful when looking at any AI implementation into a product.

 Building Your Own Network